NirmaySriharsha/PIC10C-FINAL-PROJECT-NIM/Readme.txt

 #THE CODING:
+In the beginning, the project seemed to be in trouble of not covering any topics that were discusses in PIC10C.
+Now, upon completion, the project touches upon the following topic in PIC10C:

+1. Nested classes and iterators: While the CPU_Opponent class is not an iterator as you'd expect in a typical STL, this is expected as the Nim class isn't an STL either.
+Regardless, CPU_Opponent does share a strong resemblance with a typical iterator, with its ability to traverse its parent and affect changes upon it.
+The CPU_Opponent class was created by nesting it inside the Nim class, another topic we covered in class.

+2. Generic Algorithms, Numeric Algorithms, and Lambda Functions: Several standard algorithms such as accumulate, for_each, etc was used in this project to help simplify tedious tasks.
+There was also the use of lambda functions in order to speed up coding instead of defining a seperate function elsewhere.
+All of these topics were also covered in PIC10C.

+3. Function pointers: Function pointers were mainly used to implement the UI of the game, as it was a handy tool that helped code the reactions to the player's interaction with the UI.

+4. Other: We also used memory management (albeit basic memory management) when we allocate memory for objects of the Nim class.
+We also use concepts of rand(), system("CLS"), etc.

 #THE DOCUMENTATION:

 1. Have been playing with various template styles for the class Nim (each instance of the class Nim will be a game).
 Have finally settled on the template style, and thus the barebones of the game and its sub-class.
 Began this readme.

 2. Created a function that allows the CPU_opponent to calculate the nim sum of its parent game.
 Needless to say, this is crucial to the working of the algorithm and the game.

+3. Have created functions that allow the user (and CPU) to actually make moves, and see their moves reflected in the game.
+I also added functions that would help the CPU determine what move to make, based on its difficulty setting and the Nim solving algorithm.
+Finally, I also updated the "UI" of the game.